Measurement Errors in Semiparametric Generalized Regression Models: Simulations

 \subsection{Logistic Regression}

 In this section we will evaluate the efficacy of our method in adjusting the measurement error bias in nonparametric logistic regression.
 Four regression functions (listed below on the logit scale) will be studied.
-The MSE is measured on the probability scale over a grid of $101$ points enclosed by $a$ and $b$ specified below.
+The MSE is measured on the probability scale over a grid of $101$ points enclosed by $a$ and $b$ specified below covering most of the range of $x$.
 The sample size $n$ varies from $n=2^{7}$ to $n=2^{11}$ and $300$ data-sets are generated at each sample size.

 Similar to above, for each case, the simulation study is conducted twice; first assuming the true covariate $x$ has a normal distribution and then assuming $x$ has a skew normal distribution with the shape parameter is equal to $6$.
 Both distributions have the same mean and variance.
-Finally, we will compare the OSMEE to the Bayesian probit model developed by Raymond Carroll.
-This approach is quite similar to the one discussed in Berry et al.~(2002) which deals with measurement error in the Gaussian case.
+Finally, we will compare the OSMEE to the Bayesian probit model developed by Berry et al.~(2002).
 It assumes that $x$ has a Gaussian prior distribution with non-informative priors imposed on $\mu_x$ and $\sigma_x$.